hong539/to_do_api/README.md

 # to_do_api
-make a to_do api with golang
+Make a to_do api with golang and ChatGPT.